EmmasBox/highlightjs-jcl/README.md

-# highlightjs-jcl
+# JCL - syntax highlighting for highlight.js
-JCL- syntax highlighting for highlight.js
+Allows you to highlight REXX syntax in code blocks using highlight.js